-Solar panels or solar modules as they are called in the industry, are the most basic component of a solar photovoltaic system.
+Solar panels, or solar modules as they are called in the industry, are the most basic component of a solar photovoltaic system.
 Each solar module is a sealed system independent from the other modules in a given group.
 A group of solar modules connected together is called an "array".

 Nearly all modern solar systems include an inverter.
-The inverter is an electronic component that inverts the direct current (DC) created by the array to create alternating current(AC) at the voltage and frequency used in your home and/or business.
+The inverter is an electronic component that inverts the direct current (DC) created by the array to alternating current(AC) at the voltage and frequency used in your home and/or business.

 Array mounting systems are very important, especially here in the Rocky Mountain region.
 An array can be mounted on the ground, on a roof, or even on a vehicle.
-Regardless of location the mounting system must be desinged to withstand worst case scenario wind and snow loads for the entire useful life of the system.
+Regardless of location, the mounting system must be designed to withstand worst case scenario wind and snow loads for the entire useful life of the system.
 With a modern solar system this could be as much as 50 years.